jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 to wield it due to the denseness of the precious metal.
 As a sign of wealth, anyone wielding a golden weapon can add +10% to his Influence skill.

-Steel: The alloy of iron ore and carbon, steel is light and hard - making it the perfect metal for weaponry.
+**Steel**: The alloy of iron ore and carbon, steel is light and hard - making it the perfect metal for weaponry.
 It holds an edge when sharpened for a very long time, resists denting and nicking from common use and is able to cut through most common armour with relative ease.
 Essentially, a culture that can make steel weaponry will have